 Price Volume Total

 Oil \$ 48,707 \$ (4,145) \$ 44,562

 NGLs 5,488 (1,028) 4,460

 Natural gas 16,256 (1,098) 15,158

-S 70 451 \$ (6 271) \$ 64 180
+\$ 70,451 \$ (6,271) \$ 64,180

 Realized Prices on the Sale of Oil, NGLs and Natural Gas - Our average realized crude oil sales price differs from the WTI benchmark average crude price due primarily to premiums or discounts, crude oil quality adjustments, and volume weighting (collectively referred to as differentials).
 Crude oil quality adjustments can vary significantly by field as a result of quality and location.
 All of our crude oil is produced offshore in the Gulf of Mexico and is primarily characterized as Poseidon, Light Louisiana Sweet ("LLS"), and Heavy Louisiana Sweet ("HLS").
 Similar to crude oil prices, the differentials for our offshore crude oil have also been volatile in the past.
-The monthly average differentials of WTI versus Poseidon and HLS for 2022 declined on average by approximately \$0.27 - \$1.97 per barrel compared to 2021 for these types of crude oils while LLS increased by an average of \$0.14 per barrel with the Poseidon having negative differential and the LLS and HLS having positive differentials as measured on an index basis.
-Similar to crude oil prices, the differentials for our offshore crude oil have also experienced volatility in the past.
+The monthly average differentials of WTI versus Poseidon and HLS for 2022 declined on average by approximately \$0.27 - \$1.97 per barrel compared to 2021 for these types of crude oils while LLS increased by an average of \$0.14 per barrel with the Poseidon having negative differentials and the LLS and HLS having positive differentials as measured on an index basis.
+Similar to crude oil prices, the differentials for our offshore crude oil prices, the differentials as measured on an index basis.
+Similar to crude oil prices, the differentials for our offshore crude oil prices, the differentials as measured on an index basis.